ivanserg0692/ivanserg0692/README.md

 --->
 I am a senior web developer on PHP.
 I develop an apllictaion's backend.

-Since 2023 year I have expereinced in commercial web development for 5years.
+Since 2023 year I had expereinced in commercial web development for 5years.
+Today my exeriense is bigger.
 I began working on Bitrix Framework in 2018.
 As result, it gave me a good exprerience.

 I proved my knowalge by well passing the exames of Bitrix Framemwork that is possible to check there https://dev.1c-bitrix.ru/learning/resume.php?ID=65688873-1157465